davincif/MethodsProject/README.md

 <hr>
 <br>

-PS.: the RUNME script was tested only in **bash**, so if you willing to try it in another shell, you're on your own.
+PS.: the RUNME script was tested only in **bash**, so if you're willing to try it in another shell, you're on your own.

 PPS.: Changes are that the  **ksh** shell would work just fine too.